chrosttt/Scrabble23/README.md

 ## Description
-This program is full-fledged Scrabble game with multiple different classes like Bag, Board, Dictionary, Player, Square, and UserInterface to divide up the work involved.
+This program is full-fledged Scrabble game in C++ with multiple different classes like Bag, Board, Dictionary, Player, Square, and UserInterface to divide up the work involved.
 All of the .cpp files are located in the src folder, and all of the .h files are located in the lib folder.
 Additionally, some files have been included that were involved with making a GUI for the game in Qt, and images will be shown below.